begoon/go-svelte/README.md

 Each page is an indendent Svelte SPA with index.html, main.ts and the ".svelte" file like "App.svelte".

 The pages are configured in `vite.config.ts` in `rollupOptions`.

-## Note

-This project is not a library or framework.
-It is a demo project which can be used as a skeleton for other projects.